Summer nature adventure camps are back in 2021!

 - What are your concerns about being in the program?

 - What three facts would you like your counselors to know about you?

 COVID-19 concessions: Participants will be asked to wear masks when indoors or in close company with others.
 We will monitor the health conditions of all individuals daily.

 Hiring for Summer Camps

 Interested in employment, internship credits, or a new training experience?
-We are hiring lead camp counselors, counselors-in-training, and teachers for our summer camps.
-Contact Education Coordinator and Camp Director, Danielle Racke, at email@example.com or at 540-587-4061.
+Each year, we hire multiple camp teachers for our summer camps.

 Donate to Camps

 Each year we are able to welcome financially needy children to our summer camps, thanks to generous donations from private individuals and local non-profits like the Bedford Outdoor Sportsman Association and Garden Thyme Club of Forest, VA.
-If you would like to donate scholarship money, please contact Education Coordinator and Camp Director, Danielle Racke, at firstname.lastname@example.org or at 540-587-4061.
+If you would like to donate a summer scholarship or other funding to our education programs, please contact Danielle Racke, firstname.lastname@example.org.